dmorse/pscf/doc/user-man/field.rst

-associated with the {321} star has 48 associated wavevectors that include wavevectors with integer indices (1,2,3), (3,2,1), (-3,2,1), etc, whereas the {200} star in a cubic crystal has only six wavevectors (\pm2,0,0), (0,\pm 2, 0) and (0, 0, \pm 2).
+associated with the {321} star has 48 associated wavevectors that include wavevectors with integer indices (1,2,3), (3,2,1), (-3,2,1), etc, whereas the {200} star in a cubic crystal has only six wavevectors :math:`(\pm2,0,0), (0,\pm 2, 0), (0, 0, \pm 2)`.

-Each basis function for d-dimensional crystal is uniquely identified in the symmetry-adapted file format by a label consisting d integer indices that correspond to the Miller indices for one of the wavevectors associated with the basis function.
-Thus for example, we identity the basis function associated with the {321} family of wavevectors in a cubic crystal by a label "2 1 1".
+Each basis function for d-dimensional crystal is uniquely identified in the symmetry-adapted file format by a label consisting of d integer indices.
+These indices correspond to the Miller indices for one of the wavevectors associated with the basis function.
+Thus for example, we identity the basis function associated with the {321} family of wavevectors in a cubic crystal by a label "3 1 1".
 The conventions for choosing which plane wave to use to identify the basis function is discussed in the comments provided in the source code of crystal_mod (See the html developers manual for browseable version of this.
 The set of Miller indices output to file corresponds to the value of the variable wave_of_star.)